espocrm/documentation/docs/user-guide/emails.md

     You need to have [cron](../administration/server-configuration.md#setting-up-crontab) properly configured in your system to have inbound emails working.

-A regular user can setup an IMAP account on the Personal Email Accounts page (Emails tab > top-right menu > Personal Email Accounts).
+A regular user can set up an IMAP account on the Personal Email Accounts page (Emails tab > top-right menu > Personal Email Accounts).

 Specify what folders to monitor in *Monitored Folders* field.
 By default, it's set to INBOX.